 This section describes University policies and procedures that affect classroom operation during the COVID-19 pandemic.

 All students have been given the opportunity to remain off-campus and take courses remotely.
-Those who have chosen to return to campus must abide by our policies and procedures regarding face coverings, social distancing and mandatory COVID-19 training and testing.
+Those who have chosen to return to campus must abide by COVID-19 policies and procedures.

 They must also cooperate with contact tracing, isolation and quarantine protocols.
 Isolation separates sick people with a contagious disease.
 Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.